PROGRAM POLICIES

 Knives and Other Weapons:

-Knives, slingshots, machetes, and other items that can be utilized as weapons are not allowed on Programs.
-In addition, because of risk to home base and infrastructure, matches and lighters are also prohibited.
-Students may not purchase these items as souvenirs unless express parental consent is given directly to Terra; in these cases, Program Staff may opt to hold the item in question until the student departs from the program.
+Knives, slingshots, machetes and other items that can be utilized as weapons are not allowed on GLA programs.
+In addition, because of the risk to the home base and infrastructure, matches and lighters are also prohibited.
+Students may not purchase these items as souvenirs unless express parental consent is given directly to Terra; in these cases, program staff may opt to hold the item in question until the student departs from the program.

 Body Alterations:

-No body alterations, including tattoos or piercings are to be obtained while on a Program, even with parental consent.
+No body alterations, including tattoos or piercings, are to be obtained while on a GLA program, even with parental consent.

 Water Safety:

-Students are only allowed to swim under adult supervision.
+Students are only allowed to swim under GLA Program Staff supervision.
 Students must obey all rules laid out by lifeguards or supervisory staff.
 Students may not swim alone or participate in any unauthorized water sport.
 All programs may require that students pass a swim test to participate in water-based activities.

 Cell Phones: